William "Jock" Ross: Trial and Imprisonment

 In the aftermath of the massacre, 43 men were charged with murder.
-Ross was charged with "constructive first degree murder", meaning that though he had not killed anyone himself that the Crown felt he was responsible for the killings.
-The Crown in its indictment of Ross alleged that his position as the Comanchero national president; his orders to his followers to arm themselves beforehand with a variety of weapons; and his order for the Comancheros to go to the Viking Tavern in the full knowledge that violence was likely to occur made him just as guilty as the men who actually killed during the Viking Tavern incident.
-The trial under Justice Anthony Roden lasted 332 days and cost $12 million Australian dollars, making it one of the most longest and expensive trials in Australian history.
-Ross was convicted of first-degree murder and sentenced to life imprisonment with Roden chiding him as one of the men most responsible for the shoot-out at the Viking Tavern.
-Justice Roden in his verdict stated that: "Ross was primarily responsible for the decision that members of his club go to Milperra in force and armed".
-Ross served his sentence at the Long Bay Central Industrial Prison.
+Ross was charged with "constructive first degree murder", meaning that though he had not killed anyone himself, that the Crown felt he was responsible for the killings.
+The Crown in its indictment of Ross alleged that his position as the Comanchero "supreme commander"; his orders to his followers to arm themselves beforehand with a variety of weapons; and his decision for the Comancheros to go to the Viking Tavern in the full knowledge that violence was likely to occur made him just as guilty of murder as the men who actually pulled the triggers and killed during the Viking Tavern incident.
+Ross was released from Liverpool Hospital on 26 September 1984 and moved to the Prince Henry prison hospital.